27 Mind Blowing Esports Stats (2022)

 Competitive gaming is becoming increasingly mainstream.

-But is Esports popularity peaking?
+But is the popularity of esports peaking?
 Or is the industry forecast to continue its rapid growth?

-Find out more in our up-to-date Esports stats report.
+Find out more in our up-to-date roundup of the Esports industry.

 Click for a specific section: